Khor Kok Soon: Murder of Ong King Hock

-Later that day after the shootout, the lorry which was boarded by Khor was found abandoned in a back alley at Teo Hong Road, and inside the lorry, the 26-year-old lorry driver Ong King Hock (王庆福 Wáng Qìngfú) was found dead with a gaping gunshot wound on the right side of his neck, and his body was leaning onto the steering wheel.
-At the time of his death, Ong, the fourth of six children in his family, left behind his parents, one older brother, two elder sisters and two younger sisters, and he worked for his brother, a contractor, as a lorry driver.
-On that fateful day itself, Ong was driving that lorry along Shenton Way after having lunch with his brother, with the intention of heading to the police station to pay a traffic fine on his brother's behalf when Khor entered his lorry and forced him to drive him before he was killed, allegedly by Khor or any of the pursuing police officers.
+Later that day, the lorry which was boarded by Khor was found abandoned in a back alley at Teo Hong Road, and inside the lorry, the 26-year-old lorry driver Ong King Hock (王庆福 Wáng Qìngfú) was found dead with a gaping gunshot wound on the right side of his neck, with his body leaning against the steering wheel.
+At the time of his death, Ong, the fifth of seven children, left behind a fiancée, his parents, two older brother, two elder sisters and two younger sisters, and he worked for his brother, a contractor, as a lorry driver.
+On that fateful day, Ong was driving that lorry along Shenton Way after having lunch with his brother, with the intention of heading to the police station to pay a traffic fine on his brother's behalf, when Khor entered his lorry and forced him to drive him before he was killed, allegedly by Khor or any of the pursuing police officers.
 A search in the area also led to the discovery of Khor's bloodstained shirt, which implied that Khor was injured on the back shoulder.
 However, Khor was nowhere to be found.

-According to Professor Chao Tzee Cheng, the senior forensic pathologist who performed an autopsy on Ong's corpse, he determined that the cause of death was due to the bullet penetrating the neck and severing the spinal column, which killed Ong within minutes.
+According to Professor Chao Tzee Cheng, the senior forensic pathologist who performed an autopsy on Ong's corpse, the cause of death was due to the bullet penetrating the neck and severing the spinal column, which killed Ong within minutes.
 Also, it was opined that Khor was most likely the one who killed Ong, as the bullet that killed Ong did not belong to any of the policemen's revolvers, because the bullets issued to police were of .38 calibre and the test firing of the police's guns showed none of the bullets matched to those of the bullet, which was measured to be much larger than .22 calibre.
-Based on the degree of damage caused and little amount of blood around Ong's driver seat, the shot that killed Ong was fired point blank from a close-range distance of 10 to 12 cm, and the killing may have took place at the back alley of Teo Hong Road or somewhere in the nearby streets.
+Based on the degree of damage caused and little amount of blood around Ong's driver seat, the shot that killed Ong was fired point blank from a close-range distance of 10 to 12 cm, and the killing may have taken place at the back alley of Teo Hong Road or somewhere in the nearby streets.

-In a coroner's inquiry that took place in December 1998, 14 years after Ong was killed, the coroner court issued a guilty verdict of murder, which effectively found Khor guilty of murdering the lorry driver, though it did not amount to a conviction.
+In a coroner's inquiry that took place in December 1998, 14 years after Ong was killed, State Coroner Shaifuddin Saruwan issued a guilty verdict of murder, which effectively found Khor guilty of murdering the lorry driver, though it did not amount to a conviction.
+By then, Ong's family was still paying attention to the case's developments, and Ong's ex-fiancée had re-married in 1988 and become a mother, but like Ong's bereaved kin, she still regularly sought updates on the development of her former fiancé's case and hoped for justice to be served.